La Puda Abandoned Thermal Baths

 After Monistrol de Vila the Current day rack railway uses the original railway alignment and existing tunnel del angel replacing a previous level crossing with a new bridge.
 The tunel de Apostles just before arriving at the monastery is also reused from the original railway.

-Sant Joan funicular was opened in 1918 and was built to connect the outside of the monastery with Sant Joan Chapel, which is on the top of the mountain, where there is also a viewpoint.
 The line was so successful that the train soon became too small and in 1926 the installations were replaced, with a different track gauge and vehicles with a greater capacity.
 In 1986 the funicular railway became part of the FGC (Ferrocarrils de la Generalitat de Catalunya) and in 1997 it was completely modernised, including new panoramic vehicles.

-The Montserrat to Santa Cova funicular railway was built in 1929 by the FMGP (Ferrocarrils de Muntanya a Grans Pendents), a company that also owned Sant Joan funicular railway.
-FGC (Ferrocarrils de la Generalitat de Catalunya) has owned both funicular railways since 1986.
-Santa Cova funicular railway has been renovated twice (in 1963 and 1991), but the floods in Montserrat in July 2000 affected the installations ? the lower station and one of the trains were partially damaged.
+Santa Cova funicular railway has been renovated twice (in 1963 and 1991), but the floods in Montserrat in July 2000 affected the installations.
+The lower station and one of the trains were partially damaged.
 The railways installations were completely renovated after the incident, with new panoramic trains that started to run again in June 2001.

 Click on any of the 37 images to open full screen gallery player